xf-zh/Density-Peak-based-Noisy-Label-Detection-for-Hyperspectral-Image-Classification/README.md

 If you have any questions, please contact us.
 Email:  xiaofei_zh@foxmail.com.

-Meanwhile, the KSC dataset can be downloaded in http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes
+Meanwhile, the KSC dataset can be downloaded in  https://pan.baidu.com/s/1CKBMEK3LkFqX0Q1aTMN_Hg    Extracted code: kxv6